 Forty Fort in Luzerne County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 17.114′ N, 75° 52.39′ W. Marker is in Forty Fort, Pennsylvania, in Luzerne County.
-Marker is on Wyoming Avenue near River Street.
+41° 17.899′ N, 75° 51.744′ W. Marker is in Forty Fort, Pennsylvania, in Luzerne County.
+Marker is on Wyoming Avenue near Denison Street.
 Touch for map.
-Marker is in this post office area: Kingston PA 18704, United States of America.
+Marker is at or near this postal address: 35 Denison Street, Kingston PA 18704, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-War Memorial (a few steps from this marker); James Bird (within shouting distance of this marker); Forty Fort Meeting House (about 300 feet away, measured in a direct line); Wyoming Seminary Presidents' Lost Graves Memorial (about 400 feet away); Forty Fort Cemetery Lost Graves Memorial (about 500 feet away); a different marker also named War Memorial (approx. one mile away); Denison House (approx. 1.1 miles away); Henry M. Hoyt (approx. 1.1 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Forty Fort Cemetery Lost Graves Memorial (approx. one mile away); Battle of Wyoming (approx. one mile away); Wyoming Seminary Presidents' Lost Graves Memorial (approx. one mile away); James Bird (approx. one mile away); War Memorial (approx. 1.1 miles away); Forty Fort (approx. 1.1 miles away); Forty Fort Meeting House (approx. 1.1 miles away); Veterans Memorial (approx. 1.7 miles away).
 Touch for a list and map of all markers in Forty Fort.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 11, 2009, by Michael Beatty of Hanover Township, Pennsylvania.
-This page has been viewed 1,678 times since then and 2 times this year.
-Photos: 1, 2. submitted on May 11, 2009, by Michael Beatty of Hanover Township, Pennsylvania. • Craig Swain was the editor who published this page.
+This page was last revised on July 10, 2017.
+This page originally submitted on May 12, 2009, by Michael Beatty of Hanover Township, Pennsylvania.
+This page has been viewed 1,513 times since then and 5 times this year.
+Photos: 1, 2, 3. submitted on May 12, 2009, by Michael Beatty of Hanover Township, Pennsylvania.
+4, 5, 6. submitted on July 10, 2017, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.